marekq/amplify-blog/readme.md

 amplify-blog
 ============

 This is the backend of the blog hosted on [marek.rocks](https://marek.rocks).
 It's deployed using AWS Amplify and uses the Gatsby Starter Theme as a base.
 The blog content is retrieved using GraphQL from an AppSync endpoint.
+Searches are performed using Algolia Search.

+The backend code for this web service can be found [here](https://github.com/marekq/rss-lambda).

 <img align = "center" src = "./docs/main.jpg" height = "500px">